 If the ball leaves the red zone (such as from a bad pass), then the ball is manually put back at the edge of the red zone where it went out.
 This is similar to placing the ball for a kick-in in a soccer game (see Section 6.4.6).
-If the ball went out from a blue zone, it is put back at position A or G, corresponding to the last red zone in which the ball was located.
+If the ball went out from a blue zone, or it is stuck in it, it is put back at position A or I, corresponding to the last red zone in which the ball was located.